John Peel (Leicester MP): Political career

 Peel was elected as a member of the House of Commons at a by-election in 1957.
 In July 1959, he provoked angry responses from the House when he reacted to the Mau Mau rebellion in Kenya by stating: "There are obvious risks in dealing with desperate and sub-human individuals."
 In the resulting debate, Peel's remarks were denounced by Enoch Powell, who commented: "We cannot, we dare not, in Africa of all places, fall below our highest standards in the acceptance of responsibility".
 Though Peel's tenure of minor government positions was uninterrupted, he never reached the Cabinet.

 Peel was a zealous advocate of British involvement in Europe, through the Council of Europe, the Western European Union, and eventually membership—of which he was a leading advocate—in the European Communities.
 In 1972, he was chosen President of the North Atlantic Assembly.
 In the following year he was knighted, and also became one of the first British members of the European Parliament.

 Death

 Peel died on 8 May 2004, at the age of 91, in his London home.
-He was survived by his widow, three daughters (Joanna, Alethea, and Lynda), one son (Quentin), and numerous grandkids and great-grandchildren.
+He was survived by his widow, three daughters (Joanna, Alethea, and Lynda), one son (Quentin), and numerous grandchildren and great-grandchildren.
 The family funeral was scheduled for 18 May 2004, at Putney Crematorium.
 He died a wealthy man who left an estate worth £681,057 net.
 He was the last-surviving former British Resident of Brunei at the time of his death, though not the longest-lived; that honour went to his immediate successor, Leslie Harold Newsom Davis, who died on 16 June 2003 at the age of 94.